Skip to main content

 Should You Book Mikasa?

 If you are planning a serious tempura meal in the greater Tokyo area, Mikasa earns a firm yes — with one critical caveat: confirm it is currently open before making plans.
 Tabelog's listing flags the venue as on hold, with the closure period undetermined and operational status unconfirmed.
-That warning aside, Mikasa's track record is hard to dismiss: Tabelog Silver from 2017 through 2019, Bronze continuously from 2020 to 2026, inclusion in Tabelog's Tempura 100 in 2022, 2023, and 2025, a 4.20 score on Tabelog, and a ranking of #322 in Opinionated About Dining's Japan list for 2024 (rising to #336 in 2025).
-For a counter-only tempura restaurant in Miyamae Ward, Kawasaki — well outside the standard Tokyo restaurant circuit , that credential set is worth the journey, if the doors are open.
+That warning aside, Mikasa's track record is hard to dismiss: Tabelog Silver from 2017 through 2019, Bronze continuously from 2020 to 2026, inclusion in Tabelog's Tempura 100 in 2022, 2023, 2025, a 4.20 score on Tabelog, a ranking of #322 in Opinionated About Dining's Japan list for 2024 (rising to #336 in 2025).
+For a counter-only tempura restaurant in Miyamae Ward, Kawasaki — well outside the standard Tokyo restaurant circuit, that credential set is worth the journey, if the doors are open.

 What Mikasa Is

 Mikasa is an eight-seat counter restaurant in a residential pocket of Kawasaki, two minutes on foot from the north exit of Miyazakidai Station on the Tokyu Den-en-toshi Line.
 Chef Hitoshi Doi runs a tight, focused operation: one course, counter only, no private rooms, no credit cards, no electronic payments of any kind.
 Bring cash.
 The listed chef's selection course with sashimi is priced at 18,000 yen, with dinner spend on Tabelog reviews averaging in the JPY 20,000 to JPY 29,999 range.
-At that price point, Mikasa sits in serious dining territory , comparable to destination counters in Tokyo's central wards , but delivered in a neighbourhood format with eight seats and a single parking space.
+At that price point, Mikasa sits in serious dining territory, comparable to destination counters in Tokyo's central wards, but delivered in a neighbourhood format with eight seats and a single parking space.

 The room itself is described as a relaxing counter space, non-smoking throughout.
-The drink program is built around sake, with the venue noted as being particular about nihonshu, and wine also available.
-This is not a cocktail bar attached to a restaurant , the drinks offering is sake-led, curated to complement the tempura course rather than operate independently.
+The drink program is built around sake, with the venue noted as being particular about nihonshu, wine also available.
+This is not a cocktail bar attached to a restaurant, the drinks offering is sake-led, curated to complement the tempura course rather than operate independently.
 For a guest whose interest is in sake pairing alongside high-precision tempura, that focus works in Mikasa's favour.
 For anyone expecting an extensive wine list or spirits program, the options will be narrower than at a large urban counter.

 Mikasa is listed in Tabelog's explorer-facing guidance as particularly suited for visits with friends, which is a useful signal: the counter format accommodates small groups who share focus and pacing, rather than large parties expecting flexibility.
-With only eight seats and private use of the full space available on request, a group of four to eight could theoretically take the counter to themselves , worth asking about if the occasion calls for exclusivity without a private dining room price.
+With only eight seats and private use of the full space available on request, a group of four to eight could theoretically take the counter to themselves, worth asking about if the occasion calls for exclusivity without a private dining room price.

 For context on what this award history implies: Tabelog Silver, which Mikasa held from 2017 to 2019, is a meaningful threshold on Japan's most-used restaurant platform, placing a venue in roughly the top 1% of its category.
 The subsequent Bronze years reflect a high-performing but slightly repositioned rating rather than a decline in quality.
 Repeated Tempura 100 selection across three cycles confirms Mikasa as one of the hundred tempura restaurants in Japan worth seeking out.
 Comparable tempura counters in Osaka include Numata, while Mudan Tempura in Taipei represents the format's reach across the region.